What I did and why.

 As a young actor working in a world class company at Stratford, Canada almost 50 years ago, I was fortunate to be in many brilliantly abridged Shakespearean productions of great clarity and complexity.
 The actors and directors all encouraged me to invent my text, fresh-mint it in the moment for whatever reason the scene would imply or demand.
 All of the great productions that I was in were brilliantly cut - Brian Bedford’s Titus Andronicus being the best.
 Why speak words no one was going to understand?
 Why stop the action of the play?
 Why stop the audience from thinking?
 Why lose them with obscurity?
 I then coached perhaps 1000 actor/students in their Shakespearean monologues over twenty years.

 Anyway, each play took about 2 months to cut, put back on the page and note.
 Many, many decisions were debated at length.
 At times it was agony.
 I’d have to switch between plays for relief.
 I wanted bright teenagers to have a chance.
 I did not want the scripts dumb or dense.
 The R&J, for instance, and the accompanying guide, were very specifically created for what I thought grade nines could handle.
 I knew some of the plays so well they virtually cut themselves.
 I knew how they all should sound, so placing the words on the page as they might be thought, became second-nature.
 Besides I have never bought the rhythm nonsense of verse.
-One can’t invent rhythm; it just bullies one along.
+One can’t invent rhythm; it mainly bullies one along.
 Check out my monologues!
 When I act them I have no idea if they are verse or prose, just invented thought.